aws/amazon-freertos/demos/dev_mode_key_provisioning/README.md

 If your device does not allow the import of private keys, or if your solution calls for the use of [Just-in-Time Provisioning](https://docs.aws.amazon.com/iot/latest/developerguide/jit-provisioning.html) (JITP), you can follow the instructions below.

 ### Initial Configuration ###
 First, perform the steps in [Configuring the Amazon FreeRTOS Demos](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-configure.html), but skip the last step (that is, don't do *To format your AWS IoT credentials*).
-The net result should be that the *demos/include/aws_clientcredential.h* file has been updated with your settings, but the *demos/include/aws_clientcredential_keys.h* file has not.
+The net result should be that the *demos/include/aws_clientcredential.h* file has been updated with your settings, but the *demos/include/aws_clientcredential_keys.h* file is unmodified.

 ### Demo Project Configuration ###
 Open the Hello World MQTT demo as described in the [Getting Started guide](https://docs.aws.amazon.com/freertos/latest/userguide/getting-started-guides.html) for your board.
 In the project, open the file *aws_dev_mode_key_provisioning.c* and find the definition keyprovisioningFORCE_GENERATE_NEW_KEY_PAIR, which is set to zero by default.
 Set it to one: